magmanu/github-workflow-security-scanner/README.md

 ## What checks are currently in place?

-- unsinitized input that could lead to injection attacks
+- [gwoss-001] Injection
-- potentially malicious commits
+- [gwoss-002] Potentially malicious commits
-- pwn requests
+- [gwoss-003] pwn requests
-- Actions vulnerability (user/org namespace is vacant but the action still in use via redirect)
+- [gwoss-004] namespace supply chain vulnerability (user/org namespace is vacant but the action still in use via redirect)

 ## To do: Wanna Collaborate?